cyplo/talks/tor_for_beginners/slides.md

-# Dangers of the internet.
-Suddenly - Tor.
+## Dangers of the internet.
+## Suddenly - Tor.
 > by Cyryl Płotnicki-Chudyk

 Note:
 thanks to organizers
+Q&A at the end of the 'intro to internet' section and at the end of the talk

 ---